pdefusco/Using_CDE_Airflow/README.md

 5. Click the plus sign to add a new record, and then fill in the fields:

-* Conn Id: Create a unique connection identifier, such as cdw-hive-demo.
+* Conn Id: Create a unique connection identifier, such as "cdw_connection".
 * Conn Type: Select Hive Client Wrapper.
 * Host: Enter the hostname from the JDBC connection URL.
 Do not enter the full JDBC URL.
 * Schema: default